 9. Kotlin is fully compatible with all Java-based frameworks & libraries

 Kotlin programs can effortlessly use all the existing Java frameworks and libraries.
 Kotlin programs can also use all the sophisticated frameworks which rely on annotation processing.
 Kotlin language is interoperable and can be integrated seamlessly with Gradle, Maven, and other build systems.

 10. Extension Functions

-You can compose functions in Kotlin with extensions and operators.
-As in C# and Gosu, Kotlin gives you the ability to extend a class with new functionality without inheriting the class or without using any type of design pattern like Decorator.
-Extension functions are the functions that help us extend the functionalities of classes without touching the code.
+Kotlin enables extending a class with new functionality without inheriting or using any design pattern.
+Extension functions are the functions that help us expand the functionalities of classes without touching the code.

 12. Kotlin Setup

-Kotlin is supported both by Android Studio and IntelliJ.
-You need to install Kotlin plug in.
-Actually Kotlin plugin is bundled with Android Studio starting from version 3.0.
+Both Android Studio and IntelliJ support Kotlin.
+To set up Kotlin, the developer needs to install the Kotlin plugin.
+This Kotlin plugin is bundled with Android Studio starting from version 3.0.

 Kotlin is available for free.
-You don’t have to pay anything when you develop a project on it.
-New android developers should definitely take up the language and experiment with it.
+Therefore, developers don’t have to pay anything when they develop a project on it.
+Freshers or new Android developers should take up the language and experiment with it.